ember-engines/ember-engines/README.md

   },
 ```

-_Note: For engines that are stand alone addons, that is, not an in-repo-engine,
-make sure to also add `ember-engines` as a dev dependency.
+Also, make sure to add `ember-engines` as a dev dependency.
 This allows local
-development._
+development, and usage of Ember CLI commands like `ember install`.

 ```json
   "devDependencies": {